 - Zentangle article in MaryJanesFarm

 Zentangle: Evaluation of a Mindfulness Activity

 Meredith Yuhas attended our October, 2011 CZT training seminar

-as preparation for conducting research on the Zentangle Method at Saint Joseph College in Hartford, CT.
+as preparation for conducting clinical trials on the Zentangle Method at Saint Joseph College in Hartford, CT.

 While her full study is ongoing, we are thrilled to share this brief summary which indicates that the Zentangle Method is a highly effective tool for supporting and nourishing a state of mindfulness.

 Here is Meredith's summary without its reference notes.
 Please go to this blog entry